-Since incorporation, the Company has entered into several scientific collaborations with top-tier longevity research institutions and, in early-2024, was pleased to announce it had entered into new collaborative research agreements with two prestigious organisations in the biotechnology space.
+Since incorporation, the Company has entered into several scientific collaborations with top-tier longevity research institutions and, in early-2024, we were pleased to announce we had entered into new collaborative research agreements with two prestigious organisations in the biotechnology space.

-The two new research programs are a part of a broader innovation partnership that the Walloon Government, dedicated to Advanced Therapy Medicinal Products (ATMPs).
+These two new research programs are a part of a broader innovation partnership that the Walloon Government, dedicated to Advanced Therapy Medicinal Products (ATMPs).